carpentries/instructor-training/episodes/18-management.md

 *   Take care not to let enthusiastic advanced learners carry the conversation, as this tends to alienate novices and consumes valuable class time.
 Advanced questions and discussion can be politely reserved for breaks or dealt with by helpers or the co-instructor in the Etherpad.
-*   The helpers and the instructor who isn't teaching the particular episode should keep an eye out for learners who are falling behind and intervene early so that they don't become frustrated and give up.
+*   The helpers and the instructor who is not teaching the particular episode should keep an eye out for learners who are falling behind and intervene early so that they do not become frustrated and give up.

 The most important thing is to accept that no class can possibly meet everyone's individual needs.